 Help out the baggers at your local grocery store by wheeling all the carts back inside.
 You could even give this card to the manager.

 5. Vending Machine Elves

 Make someone’s day by buying them a treat!
 For this Good Turn, put a couple of dollars in an envelope or plastic sandwich bag, and tape it to a vending machine along with this note.

 6. Thank a Teacher

 Sometimes, we forget to thank the people who are most influential in our lives.
 Have your son spend a few minutes writing a thank you note to his teacher.
 Be sure he tells her what he likes most about her class.

 7. Loose Change Scavenger Hunt

 A little can mean a lot.
 Spend 10 minutes dashing through your house looking for all your loose change.
-Take it with you the next time you’re out, and drop it in the Salvation Army kettle.
+Donate it to your favorite charity.

 This seems so simple, but it can really make someone’s day.
 The next time you’re out (at a restaurant, the library, etc.), take a few minutes and hold the door for people coming in or out.
 It’s even better if your son is wearing his Cub Scout uniform.

 9. Bubble Gum Machine Benefactors

 Want to make a kid (and his parents) happy?
 Tape quarters and this note to bubble gum machines.
 If you can, stay nearby and watch the little kids’ faces light up.

 10. Treat Delivery for our Hometown Heroes

 Recognize your heroes!
 Make cookies or cupcakes and deliver them to your local police or fire department.
 Be sure the boys wear their Cub Scout uniforms.